Inclusion and Diversity

 Diversity Outreach Fund

-The new Diversity Outreach Fund enables Caltech to develop and test innovative outreach initiatives aimed at increasing awareness and understanding of basic science and engineering principles among underrepresented students at local pre–k, elementary, middle, and high schools.
+The Diversity Outreach Fund enables Caltech to develop and test innovative outreach initiatives aimed at increasing awareness and understanding of basic science and engineering principles among students at local pre–k, elementary, middle, and high schools.
 The fund is managed by the President's Diversity Council in coordination with the Center for Teaching, Learning, and Outreach.

 For more information, contact Nicole Weaver-Goller, senior director of development.